VGLALALA/GCFive/README.md

   ```bash
   python main.py
   ```
   The script connects to the camera, waits for a ball to appear in the predefined zone and records a short burst of frames.
 Press `q` in the display window to exit.
+To skip the zone requirement and trigger recording as soon as a ball is detected, set `[Detection] use_hitting_zone = false` in `config.cfg`.
 - **Estimate spin between two images**
   ```bash
   python spin/GetBallRotation.py image1.png image2.png